Iconic Western starring Clint Eastwood dubbed in Navajo

 At least 20 Indigenous languages are spoken in films that are being showcased by the National Museum of the American Indian in November during Native American Heritage Month, program manager Cindy Benitez said Thursday.
 Indigenous people increasingly are producing and directing their own stories, she said, including some entirely in Indigenous languages.

-“Native people in general have been so underrepresented that to have something like film here in 2021 not have their voices heard is an injustice,” she said.
+“We have films from all gamuts, from all places,” she said.
+“It really gives me hope that these filmmakers are using that as a tool for language revitalization.”

-“A Fistful of Dollars” is the third major film dubbed in Navajo, part of an effort to preserve the language.
+“A Fistful of Dollars” is the third major film dubbed in Navajo, an effort financed by the tribe to preserve the language.
 Elbert Jumbo voiced Bruce the shark and another fish in the Navajo version of “Finding Nemo,” released in 2016.

 Jumbo speaks, writes and reads Navajo, a result of growing up in a home where that was the only option.